dennuguyen/comp1531-proj/src/assumptions.md

 - invalid or no given token returns an empty list

 ### channels_create()
-- **channel name can be empty, consist of only whitespace and be repeated**
+- **channel name can be repeated**
+    - so users who want to make channels with the same name can be happy
-- channel_id is unique
+- **channel_id is unique**
     - unique channel id allows identification of channel for back-end
+- **channel name cannot be empty or consist of only whitespace**
-- incorrect channel names will throw InputError
+    - because names cannot be empty
-    - channel name with char > 20 is over the limit and throws InputError

 - **user who creates the channel becomes the owner of the channel**
+    - because otherwise there will be no user with permissions to add other users to the channel or edit the channel

 ## echo.py

-## error.py

 ## message.py